Flower (Soundgarden song): Release and reception

-"Flower" was released as a single in 1989 with a previously unreleased B-side titled "Toy Box".
+"Flower" was released as a single in May 1989 with a previously unreleased B-side titled "Toy Box".
 The B-side "Head Injury" can be found on the Ultramega OK album.
-"Toy Box" was recorded during the sessions for Soundgarden's first EP, Screaming Life.
+"Toy Box" was recorded during the sessions for their first EP, Screaming Life.
 "Flower" was the only single released from Ultramega OK.
 The cover photo of the single was taken by Charles Peterson, a noted photographer of the early Seattle music scene.

-A "BBC Version" of "Flower" was recorded on 14 May 1989 for John Peel at the Hippodrome in Golders Green, London and appears on the Deluxe Edition of the band's 2010 compilation album Telephantasm.
+An alternate BBC version of "Flower" was recorded on May 14, 1989 for John Peel at the Hippodrome in Golders Green, London and appears on the Deluxe Edition of the band's 2010 compilation album Telephantasm.

 Music video

 Released in late 1988, the black-and-white music video for "Flower", directed by Mark Miremont, features the band performing the song amid scenes of the band members wandering around a city.
 As Soundgarden's first music video, the video was put into rotation on MTV's underground alternative music show, 120 Minutes, and subsequently helped the burgeoning Seattle grunge scene gain attention and exposure to a somewhat mainstream audience.
-The video uses the alternate BBC version of the song.